The official Website of the remarkable UNIPOWER GT

 Over the next two years, sales increased but production did not keep pace with the demand.
 The Unipower GT was a time-consuming hand-built car and some early styling updates of the then Mk2 version added to the delays.
 However Piers was good with customers and along with a good friend of his who would be Sales Manager, Malcolm Clube (a member of the Dangerous Sports Club !), would foster his desire to go racing, although his inheritance Trust forbade such activity.
 Piers managed to do some club racing in the UK with the first competition chassis bought back from its first Owner.
 Meanwhile Owners in Spain had converted imported road-spec cars and were competing in races/hill climbs in Spain and Portugal.

 While the flow of production cars was not at its best, Piers decided to take Unipower Cars racing on the International scene in 1969.
-A special lightweight bodied car running a 1293cc Cooper ‘S’ engine was commissioned from Specialised Mouldings using carbon fibre for the first time to add rigidity to the very light body panels.
-The car was then entered into the Sebring 12hrs but did not run, probably because of the tight time-frame to get back for the Test Days in late March for the Le Mans 24hrs.
-The car was driven only by Piers at the test days, during which the issues of high-speed stability on the long Mulsanne Straight caused by low frontal down-force were discovered.
-The car however was 24th fastest with a 5:16.5 sec lap in a test made all the more exciting by the loss of a wheel on the Mulsanne Straight, caused by the paint on the new wheels cracking and loosening the wheel bolts.
+A new Competition spec car #UWF1XXX was then entered into the Sebring 12hrs but did not go, most probably because there was less than 7-days between this and the Le Mans 24hrs Test day, which was probably considered more prestigious.
+For the Le Mans Test Day, the car was driven only by Piers Weld-Forester, however despite any real prior testing but with the benefit of a small spoiler on the car's nose, was 24th fastest with a 5:16.5 sec lap, made all the more exciting by the loss of a wheel on the Mulsanne Straight, caused by the paint on the new wheels cracking and loosening the wheel bolts.
+It is understood that the car managed a credible 140mph down the Mulsanne Straight with the benefit of a 2.9:1 Final drive.

-The beginning of May saw the car entered into the Targa Florio in Sicily, (now fitted with a frontal air-dam developed at MIRA after the Le Mans Test), which was a pretty serious race and along with Andrew Hedges as co-driver, Piers qualified the car 4th in Class on a 41:05 sec lap behind a Porsche 908 no less.
-Unfortunately, the car had developed a misfire and in trying to solve the problem their mechanic had taken the car for an early morning test run and had crashed the car badly into a wall.
-The understandably upset Piers left the unfortunate mechanic to find his way back to England with the Transit van and car/trailer without leaving him any money.
+The beginning of May saw the same car entered into the Targa Florio in Sicily, (now fitted with a much larger, deeper and now full-width air-dam to further reduce high-speed lift), which was a very challenging race and along with Andrew Hedges as co-driver, Piers qualified the car 4th in Class on a 41:05 sec lap behind a Porsche 908 no less.
+Unfortunately, the car had developed a misfire and in trying to solve the problem their mechanic (Michael Cane) had taken the car for an early morning test run and had crashed the car very badly into a wall, luckily only sustaining a damaged ankle .
+The understandably upset Piers left the unfortunate mechanic to find his way back to England with the Transit van, damaged Unipower and trailer, without leaving him any money.
 Some sympathetic teams donated enough for him to get back.

-The Grand Prix of Mugello in July would see the car with Piers and the Swiss driver Dominique Martin qualify 41st and finish 46th overall.
-In early September the car, now belonging to Stanley Robinson, was entered along with the other early competition chassis in the Nürburgring 500 Kms, with Piers and Stanley driving the two cars.
-Stanley crashed his car in Qualifying and could not be repaired but he had qualified for the race.
-Piers’ car had developed a significant oil leak so did not qualify, but a rebuild of the engine got the car out in the race with Stanley driving, finishing 9th in Class.
+The Grand Prix of Mugello in July would see #UWF1007 with Piers and the Swiss driver Dominique Martin qualify 41st and finish 46th overall.
+In early September the car, now belonging to Stanley Robinson, was entered along with the other early competition chassis #766.2 in the Nürburgring 500 Kms, with Piers/Robert Hurst and Stanley/John Blankley driving the two cars.
+Stanley crashed his car #UWF1007 in Qualifying and could not be repaired but he had qualified for the race.
+Piers’ car had developed a significant oil leak so did not qualify, but a rebuild of that engine got the car out in the race with Stanley/John Blankley driving, finishing 9th in Class.

-Early October saw the early chassis, used at the Nürburgring 500 Kms, entered into the Barcelona 12 hrs with Piers and Robert Hurst driving.
+Early October saw #766.2, used successfully at the Nürburgring 500 Kms, entered into the Barcelona 12 hrs with Piers but now with Roger Hurst driving.
 The car qualified 20th but the clutch failed 9 hrs into the race.

-The cars have survived however and are now scattered all over the World with cars as far away as Australia.
-A great many are still on the road today and quite a few are still being raced in the USA and Portugal as well as the UK.
-It is testimony perhaps to the original design that as Ernie Unger has said, "the car was never intended to be a race car.
+Most of the cars have survived and are now scattered all over the World, with cars as far away as Australia, with a great many still on the road today along with quite a few still being raced in the USA and Portugal as well as the UK.
+It is testimony perhaps to the original design that, as Ernie Unger has said, "the car was never intended to be a race car.
 It was intended as a road car which might be good enough for the occasional amateur sprint etc. It came as a bit of a surprise to be so well received that people wanted to race it seriously.
 If we'd started to do a race car it would have been very different", that the Unipower GT is still making its presence felt, to good effect, in competitions around the World.
 Now over 54 years later, a number of cars are in a state of restoration, their Owners determined that one day they will be back on the road again.

 It is for this very reason that the Unipower GT Owners Club was formed back in 1972 to provide help, advice and guidance for these Owners to maintain and enjoy these remarkable cars long into the future.